Government Funding for Agriculture

 - Have you encountered technological obstacles or scientific uncertainties in the course of your work?

-- Have you encountered challenges involving climate, environment, plant or animal genetics, animal husbandry, soil?
+- Have you encountered challenges involving agricultural sciences, environment, plant or animal genetics or animal husbandry?

-- Does your work involve horticulture, agronomy, viticulture, forestry, aqua culture & fisheries, dairy science or other related sciences?
+- Does your work involve horticulture, agronomy, viticulture, forestry, aqua culture & fisheries, dairy science or other agricultural sciences?

-- Have you solved scientific problems by going beyond available knowledge, methods or routine engineering?
+- Have you solved scientific problems by going beyond available knowledge, methods or standard practices?